wlach/gtha-electrification/pages/electrification-and-solar.md

 ## Everything else

 Lighting, computers, vacuum cleaners, etc., etc. These things are essential to our quality of life, but in terms of actual energy use they're (usually) pretty small potatoes.
-Again, I've left them out of the analysis.
+For brevity, I've left them out of the analysis.

 ## Auditing our use